 Please note: It is important that you keep abreast of your benefit entitlement and that you keep your benefit office informed whenever your circumstances change.
 If you do not, you may be overpaid and this is a serious offence.
 If you think that you have been overpaid, you can discuss your entitlement and options with us in complete confidence.

 Some Jobcentre Plus offices do not deal with many claims from disabled students, and in the past have miscalculated benefit entitlements.
 If you think you may be entitled contact our Money Advisers.

 Personal Independence Payments

 The Personal Independence Payments (PIPs) helps with some of the extra costs caused by long-term ill-health or a disability.
 To qualify you must have difficulties with activities related to daily living and/or mobility.
 Visit the Gov.uk website for more information on Personal Independence Payments.

 To claim you will need to ring the Department for Work and Pensions on +44 (0)800 917 2222.

 If you think you may be entitled to claim and would like support through the process, please contact our Money Advisers.

 Disability Living Allowance

-If you are currently receiving Disability Living Allowance, you will be invited to claim PIP at some point over the next 2 years.
+If you are currently receiving Disability Living Allowance, you will be invited to claim PIP at some point over the next two years.
 If you would like some help with the PIP claim form, please contact our Money Advisers.

 Working Tax Credit